confluentinc/cp-docker-images/docs/tutorials/clustered-deployment-ssl.rst

        41
        Processed a total of 10 messages

+ALEX L COMMENT: The message count discrepancy is problematic because you print saying you produced 42 messages yet you only consume 10.
+Makes me wonder if Kafka is loses messages?
+Maybe just produce and consume a single message?

+ALEX L COMMENT: How do I turn off the cluster I just started?
+Including the docker machine?
+Would be good to recommend that here

 .. _clustered_quickstart_compose_ssl :

 Docker Compose: Setting Up a Three Node CP Cluster with SSL